 Now as your credit score gets lower or the number of years you’ve been in business is less than 2-5 (depending on the financing company), your monthly payment will go up.

-In some cases the dental equipment finance company may require you to make higher payments or pay a leasing period of 3 years instead of 5.
+In some cases, some dental equipment finance companies may require you to make higher payments or pay a leasing period of 3 years instead of 5.

 At this point, your monthly payments would be around $1,100 a month or more.